Mindfulness and Grief: How to Cope With Loss

 Grief is pain.
 The loss is real.
 The longing is real.
 The absence is real.

 There is so much suffering in those thoughts.
-And they often come from the desire to survive.
+And they come from the desire to survive.
 We want to stop hurting.
 We want relief.
-We want control.

 This is where acceptance comes in.